-- 2 On the Access Manager page, specify the username and password, then click OK. - 3 Click Yes in the warning message to accept and download the signed applet components required for SSL VPN. - 4 (Conditional) If the connection is successful, the SSL VPN Home page is displayed, allowing access to all the resources listed on the Policy tab.
+- 2 Specify the username and password, then click Login. - 3 Click Yes in the warning message to accept and download the signed applet components required for SSL VPN. - 4 (Conditional) If the connection is successful, the SSL VPN Home page is displayed, allowing access to all the resources listed on the Policy tab.
 Make sure that you do not close this browser during the SSL VPN session.